-Here are five suggestions to speed up your recovery so you can spend less time sore and tired, and more time bonding with your new baby.
+Here are four suggestions to speed up your recovery so you can spend less time sore and tired, and more time bonding with your new baby.

 Avoid strenuous exercise, but do take gentle walks as often as you can.
 The movement will help your body heal and prevent constipation and blood clots.
 Plus, walks are a great way to introduce your baby to the world.

 Just as you take care of your physical health, don’t forget about your emotional health.
 Having a baby can bring up feelings you never expected.
 If you feel exhausted, sad, or disappointed, don’t ignore it.
 Talk about your emotions with a friend, your partner, your doctor, or a counselor.

 Ask your doctor what pain medicines you can take, especially if you’re breastfeeding.

 Depending on the level of your discomfort, the doctor might prescribe a pain reliever or advise you to take an over-the-counter pain medication such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).